-4. STUDENT PARTICIPATION.
+5. STUDENT PARTICIPATION.

-As mentioned earlier, four groups of students, each with a faculty coach and a liaison engineer at General Dynamics, were organized to analyze the problems and design the system.
-These students did so by enrolling in the University of Florida College of Engineering's Integrated Product and Process Design (IPPD) program.
+Each year in this project, we have had four groups of students, each with a faculty coach and a liaison engineer at General Dynamics, were organized to analyze the problems and design the system.
+These students enrolled in the University of Florida College of Engineering's Integrated Product and Process Design (IPPD) program.
 In this program, an interdisciplinary group of senior-level students, of various engineering disciplines, engage in a product or process design project for an industrial sponsor, under the supervision of a faculty coach and liaison engineers from the sponsoring company.
-The students spend 2 semesters actively engaged in this capstone design experience, designing and building authentic products for those industry sponsors.
-Students sign up for a two-semester (eight-month) 6 credit design course, which substitutes for the ordinary engineering capstone course, and a technical elective.
-Participating students are seniors from the Business School, Aerospace Engineering, Chemical Engineering, Civil & Coastal Engineering, Computer & Information Science & Engineering, Electrical Engineering, Environmental Engineering, Industrial & Systems Engineering, Material Science & Engineering, and Mechanical Engineering.
-Projects, technical advice, and financial support are provided by the corporate sponsors.
+The students spend 2 semesters in this capstone design experience, designing and building authentic products for those industry sponsors.
+Participating students are seniors from the Business School, and all Engineering disciplines.
+The Projects, technical advice, and financial support are provided by the corporate sponsors.
 Teams and individuals are evaluated against defined project deliverables and lecture/workshop performance.
 Since 1994, over 1400 students from 12 disciplines have participated in 242 projects from 62 sponsors, which include companies such as NASA, Boeing, Dell Computer, Dow Chemical, DuPont, Energizer, Florida Power Corp., General Dynamics, Harris, Honeywell, IBM, Kimberley-Clark, Kraft Foods, Lockheed Martin, Motorola, Pratt & Whitney, Raytheon, Siemens, Southern Nuclear, Sunbeam, Texas Instruments, Tropicana, and the US Air Force.